tommytheturtle24/basith.github.io/README.md

         for (let i = 1; i <= daysInMonth; i++) {
             const dayOfWeek = (i + 5) % 7; // Start with Saturday (0) to align days
             if (dayOfWeek === 0) {
-                // Start a new row for the next week const newRow = document.createElement('tr');
+                const newRow = document.createElement('tr');
                 table.appendChild(newRow);
             }